Annuity.org Editorial Guidelines

 Our Purpose

-Annuity.org’s editorial team strives to provide readers with accurate, relevant information that will help them make informed decisions about their money.
+Annuity.org’s editorial team is committed to delivering accurate and relevant information that helps readers make informed decisions about their finances.

-We seek to empower consumers by teaching them about safe investment vehicles, opportunities to leverage their existing assets for cash now and insurance options that can keep their families financially protected.
+We seek to empower consumers by teaching them about safe investment vehicles, opportunities to leverage their existing assets for immediate cash and insurance options that can keep their families financially protected.

 Our Mission

-Annuity.org’s editorial mission is to deliver the most comprehensive explanation of annuities and other financial literacy topics using plain, straightforward language.
+Annuity.org’s mission is to explain annuities and other financial literacy topics using plain, straightforward language.

-We want to provide readers with the tools needed to make educated decisions about their financial futures, based on well-researched, accurate and current resources.
+We equip readers with the tools they need to make educated decisions about their financial futures, relying on well-researched, accurate and up-to-date resources.

 Our Audience